Insights

 - Avoid competing with its own spoke pages

-For this article, the pillar should explain SEO fundamentals.
-It should not try to become the deepest guide on every SEO tactic.
-Instead, it should point readers to more specific pages for technical SEO, SEO strategy, SEO myths, new website SEO, competitor analysis, and SERP analysis.
+Take this article as an example, the pillar should explain SEO fundamentals.
+It shouldn’t try to become the deepest guide on every SEO tactic.
+Instead, it should point readers to more specific pages.

 Main types of SEO businesses should understand